tilburgsciencehub/website/content/building-blocks/analyze-data/non-parametric-tests/chi-sq.md

 ---
-title: "Chi-Squared Goodness of Fit Test"
+title: "Chi-Squared Test"
-description: "Short guide to understanding the workings of the Chi-Squared Goodness of Fit test and how to use it in R"
+description: "Short guide to understanding the workings of the Chi-Squared test for independence and goodness of fit, and how to use it in R"
-keywords: ""
+keywords: "chi, test, nominal, bin, disc, goodness, indep, R "
 weight: 2
 date:
 draft: false
+author: "Aakriti Gupta"
 aliases:
   - /chi-squared test
   - /Chi-Squared Goodness of Fit test
+  - /Chi-squared test of independence
 ---

 ## Overview
-The Chi-Squared Goodness of Fit test is used when you are dealing with **binary** data with a **nominal** measurement scale.
-It tests whether a significant difference exists between an observed number of outcomes falling in each category and an expected number based on the null hypothesis (which we call the goodness-of-fit)
+The Chi-Squared test can be used when you are dealing with **nominal** measurement scale with a **single** sample (**binary** data) or **two independent** samples with **discrete** data.
+With a binary data, you use **Chi-squared test of goodness of fit**.
+It tests whether a significant difference exists between an observed number of outcomes falling in each category and an expected number based on the null hypothesis (goodness of fit).
+With two independent samples you use **Chi-squared test of independence**.
+It tests whether the two groups differ with respect to the relative frequency with which group members fall into several categories.
+For both these tests, R offers an inbuilt test called the `chisq.test()`.

-In this building block we will describe how the formula works mathematically and how to use it in R. Let's look at an example.
+In this building block we will describe how this code works for both these tests.
+Let's first look at an example for goodness of fit test.

 ## Is your ice-cream preference same as the expected distribution?
 Suppose you conduct a survey asking 200 people about their preferred ice-cream flavors.
 You want to test whether the distribution of preferred flavors in your sample matches a theoretical distribution based on industry standards, which is as follows: